 Retain Historical Knowledge

 Retaining knowledge after employees leave is one of the biggest challenges companies face.
 Amidst the Great Resignation, a significant amount of valuable information has simply walked out of the door.

 If employees share their knowledge and experience with other team members through a knowledge base, it stays there regardless of the employee’s status with the company.

 It’s up to the organization to promote knowledge sharing and transferring.
 Implementing top knowledge management techniques and technology allows you to retain information, expertise, and experience.

 Knowledge Management Challenges in the Retail Environment

-- Effective use of technology: Technology has completely reshaped the retail industry, from e-commerce platforms to augmented reality try-ons.
+- Effective use of technology: Technology has completely reshaped the retail industry, from e-commerce platforms to augmented reality try-on.
 However, technology is only beneficial if employees and customers use it.
 An effective knowledge management platform must be intuitive and easy to use.

 - Consistency of knowledge management initiatives: Especially if your retail business has multiple locations, it can become difficult to maintain consistency in knowledge management initiatives.
-Employees at all levels and locations should understand how to use the platform to both acquire information and contribute to the company’s collective knowledge.
+Employees at all levels and locations should understand how to use the platform to acquire information and contribute to the company’s collective knowledge.

 A comprehensive knowledge management platform and change management efforts can equip your retail business to rise above the competition.
 Through a knowledge management platform like Bloomfire, you can both centralize the collective knowledge of your employees and equip those employees to provide a better customer experience.